zhenngbolun/Learnbale_Bandpass_Filter/README.md

 # Learnbale_Bandpass_Filter
-Image Demoireing with Learnable Bandpass Filter, CVPR2020
+Image Demoireing with Learnable Bandpass Filters, CVPR2020

 If you find this work is helpful, please cite:

 @inProceedings{zheng2020,
-author={B. Zheng and S. Yuan and G. Slabaugh and A. Leonardis} ,
+author={B. Zheng and S. Yuan and G. Slabaugh and A. Leonardis},
 booktitle={IEEE Conference on Computer Vision and Pattern Recongnition},
-title={Image Demoireing with Learnable Bandpass Filter},
+title={Image Demoireing with Learnable Bandpass Filters},
 year={2020},
 }

+You can now get this paper at Arxiv preprint: https://arxiv.org/abs/2004.00406
 ## Run the code
 This project requires:
 * Tensorflow >1.10